 - Directory module record: A folder path where modules can be resolved.

 - npm package module record: An npm package that exposes one or more modules.

-Note that the order of the array matters.
+The order of the array matters.
 LWR iterates through the modules array and uses the first module that matches the requested module specifier.